MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/how-to-print-income-statements.md

 ---
-title: Print Income Statements in the New Zealand version
+title: Print Income Statements [NZ]
 description: Describes how print the company's annual income statement in a report in the New Zealand version.
 author: bholtorf
 ms.service: dynamics365-business-central